Gerrit Schimmelpenninck

 After other functions, among which chief of the Nederlandsche Handelmaatschappij, he became head of secretary in Saint Petersburg and later in London.

 The primary reason of William II to get him to the Netherlands and have him be appointed as Prime Minister of the Netherlands was to keep Thorbecke out of the Council of Ministers.
 In March 1848 he became Chairman of the Council of Ministers, holding the ministerial offices of Minister of Foreign Affairs and Minister of Finance.
 His proposal to design a Constitution following British model, which would imply that the Senate could not be dissolved by the King, was rejected by the other ministers.
 He tendered his resignation on 14 May 1848 and was succeeded by Jacob de Kempenaer.

+Schimmelpenninck was granted the honorary title of Minister of State on 1 December 1836.